Jack Aubrey: Early career

-This section covers the career of Aubrey before the Aubrey-Maturin series, for more information on that period, see the individual books.

 Like many officers in the British fleet, Aubrey spent much of his life raised on the sea, joining the navy very early: he was on the books at the age of nine and at sea when he was twelve.
 While a midshipman aboard HMS Resolution commanded by a friend of General Aubrey's, Captain Douglas, Jack was turned before the mast for hiding a girl aboard the ship, and for stealing the captain's dinner of tripe.
 He spent six months as a common seaman before being re-rated as a midshipman.
 This was when Lord Keith was still Captain Elphinstone, therefore pre-1797.

 Aubrey also spent some time as fifth lieutenant aboard HMS Hannibal (in service 1786–1801), under Captain John Newman.
 There, after insulting the first lieutenant, he was put in front of a board, with Lord Keith upon it, which reprimanded him for his "petulance," which led to Aubrey spending eight months ashore with half pay.